pontem-network/lumio-framework/lumio-framework/doc/vesting.md

 # Module `0x1::vesting`

-Simple vesting contract that allows specifying how much APT coins should be vesting in each fixed-size period.
+Simple vesting contract that allows specifying how much LUM coins should be vesting in each fixed-size period.
 The vesting contract also comes with staking and allows shareholders to withdraw rewards anytime.

 Vesting schedule is represented as a vector of distributions.
 For example, a vesting schedule of